mehmetkadriumay/osduonrp/docs/docs/keycloak.md

 add-users can also read from stdin:
 ```
-cibutler list-users --json | cibutler add-users --file -
+cibutler list-users -o json | cibutler add-users --file -
 ```

-If you're not using an export (`list-users --json`).
+If you're not using an export (`list-users -o json`).
 Here is an example users.json:

 ```